Nitrogen emissions in the Netherlands: what do we know?

 Half of the required reduction in NOx emissions has already been tackled by government measures.
-The Climate Agreement is responsible for approximately 10%.
-Additional measures should take care of the other 40%.
 In addition to the measures to reduce nitrogen oxide emissions at the source, the government is also focusing on nature conservation and restoration.
 The cabinet is coming up with nature-inclusive projects, such as nature-inclusive housing (in Dutch).

 In order to be sure of declining nitrogen emissions in the coming years, Minister Schouten has laid down the nitrogen policy and the KDW standard in the Nitrogen Reduction and Nature Improvement Act (wet Stikstofreductie en Natuurverbetering, in Dutch).
 This took effect on 1 July, 2021.